aertslab/TF-MInDi/README.md

 - t-SNE embedding
 - Leiden clustering

-We're still working on making the tfmindi package as much GPU compatible as possible.
+We're still working on making the tfmindi package as GPU-compatible as possible.
 If `tfmindi` can't find the GPU, try importing `rapids_singlecell` directly in python and see what errors you get.
 You might have to explicitly set your LD_LIBRARY_PATH for cuml as described [here](https://github.com/rapidsai/cuml/issues/404).